We've compiled answers to some of your frequently asked questions (FAQ) about Gig Buddies.

 - 'what to do if' scenarios

-All volunteers must complete DBS issues, and we also ask for 2 references.
+All volunteers must complete an Enhanced DBS check and we also ask for 2 references.

 We also recommend that new pairs of buddies come to a social for their first gig together, we're on hand to provide any support too.

 Who decides on the buddy?

 The local Gig Buddies coordinator meets everyone who gets involved in the scheme (participants and volunteers) and will conduct an initial interview.

 This will enable to them to make an informed decision about who to match with who.